alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 ## Maybe<T>
 Let’s move to a slightly more complex example where it may not always make sense to unwrap or “get at” the underlying value.
 Let’s create a monad called `Maybe`, which holds an already-computed result (or the absence of one.)

 For simplicity, our MaybeMonad will hold an `int`, but in a real-world library, this would be a generic `Maybe<T>`.
+It's not exactly a monad yet, because it doesn't implement `flatMap` (we'll get to this in part 2.)

 ```csharp
 public class MaybeMonad {